IlariaPilo/accel-align-rmi/README.md

 - `keys_uintXX` and `pos_uint32` - two binary files storing keys and positions in the index, respectively.
 The first value in both files is a uint64 counter of the number of entries.
 Then, `keys_uintXX` contains pairs (uintXX key, uint32 cumulative_pos), where cumulative_pos is the sum of positions associated to a key lower than the current one.
 XX is equal to 32 if LEN <= 16 (meaning the kmer fits in 32 bits), to 64 otherwise. `pos_uint32` contains simply a list of uint32 positions.
 - `optimizer.out` - the output of the RMI hyperparameter optimizer.
 It stores the 10 most promising architectures, as well as some statistics on their size and training time.
 - `rmi_type.txt` - the architecture of the chosen RMI index.
-- `<reference_string>_index.so` and `<reference_string>_index.sym` - the generated shared object for the index and the list of symbol names for the main functions.
+- `<reference_string>_indexXX.so` and `<reference_string>_indexXX.sym` - the generated shared object for the index and the list of symbol names for the main functions.
 Notice that the list is necessary to avoid issues with different C++ standards.

 ## 🔎 Call the aligner
 The aligner can be built with `make accalign`, and then run as: